Making a compost pile requires just the sweat from your brow; nutritious choice foods do not come cheap.

 Your own naturally occurring earthworms are fantastic and you should start to worry if you don't find a couple every time you turn a sod; but they breed slowly, and are not really enough, especially if you have hens to feed.

 Making a compost pile is greatly helped by the addition of extra worms.
 There are several other advantages too; they will turn all the left overs from your kitchen, in their own right, into liquid manure and enrich your soil.
-It will save your local landfill from tons of decomposable waste.
+It will save your local landfill from tons of decomposable waste that, without air will contribute to the greenhouse gases.

 But if you have rats, rather put them into the worm farm.

-And, they'll provide a lot more worms to chew through your pile of garden waste, turning it all into the black gold that makes organic vegetables and salads so tasty and healthy.
+And, they'll provide a lot more worms to chew through your pile of garden waste, turning it all into the black gold that makes organic vegetables and salads so tasty and nutritious.

 I was astonished that making a compost pile produced so much heat.
 I couldn't even put my hand into that heap.
 The temperature rises to as much as 170 degrees.

 Include not only green material as you build a compost pile.
-Add plenty of dry stuff like old leaves, decaying sticks, saw dust and any old organic twigs and branches that have been lying about in your garden.
+Add plenty of dry stuff like old leaves, decaying sticks, sawdust and any rotting twigs and branches that have been lying about in your garden.

 Go for at least half green versus dry organic material.